roundpartner/roundpartner-documentation/page/customer_create.md

-# adding a new customer
+# Adding a new customer
 <!-- todo: rewrite content on this page -->
 You can add information about the customer like their name and contact details